 Year 9 teachers will discuss with individual students the most appropriate route for them.
-However, only students that are invited to study Triple Science will be eligible for this option.

 For more information speak to Mrs Cook

 GCSE Textile Design

 Textile Design is a versatile practice that involves the creation, selection, manipulation and application of a range of materials such as fibres, yarns and fabrics, and processes such as weaving, knitting, stitching and printing to create designs and products.
 Textile designers work in multi-disciplinary ways to create ideas, materials and techniques for different applications.
 Textile designers also play an important role in the world of fashion, theatre, performance and retail.
 Students will also understand that Textile Design practitioners may work within a team environment in a large commercial manufacturing company, on a single aspect of the design or making process, or work as freelance practitioners on commissions or self-directed projects.